Santhoshg9793/UserDetails/README.md

 ### Usage

 - Run the application and go on http://localhost:8080/
-- Use the following urls to invoke controllers methods and see the interactions with the database:
+- Use the following urls to invoke controllers methods and see the interactions with the database:-

   * URL: /api/user`
 	Method Type:Post